 Payment of stipends will be made once per month on the first Thursday of each calendar month following the month in residence.
 Fellowship recipients must have filled out the "Grantee Payment Request Form" and begun their research at least six business days before the end of the month to receive the first stipend by the first Thursday of the following month.
 If you arrive within the last five business days of the month, you will be paid on the third Thursday of the following month, not on the first Thursday.
 A business day is defined as Monday through Friday.
-(Example: To receive the stipend on Oct.
-1, 2020, you must have begun the fellowship by no later than Sept.
-23, 2020.)
-Final stipend checks will be mailed or wired, if necessary, after you have departed The Huntington.
+Final stipend checks will be mailed or wired, if necessary after you have departed The Huntington.

 It is important for fellows to arrange sufficient funding to cover their expenses until the first monthly stipend is received.
 No advances will be authorized.
 An ATM card and/or a credit card will be invaluable to you.
 An Automatic Teller Machine is located in the entrance pavilion area.
-Stipend checks can also be cashed in the Business Office if necessary.
-The Business Office also offers the option of a bank draft or having the funds wired directly to your bank (for a fee.)
+The Business Office offers Direct Deposit payments and the option to wire funds directly to your bank for a fee.

 In most cases, The Huntington can arrange for payment of the stipend to be made directly to the grantee's institution for administration and continuance of salary and benefits.
 The institution will then administer the funds through their normal channels in whatever manner is satisfactory to the grantee and his/her institution.
 Regardless of how the funds are disbursed and administered, for the purposes of recognition and reporting, The Huntington considers the grant to have been made to the individual grantee, rather than to the institution.
 Contact us for more information.